MachineLemonade/docs/v0.11/ee-kubectl.md

 ---
-title: "Using kubectl"
+title: "Kubectl Guide"
-description: "Using kubectl"
+description: "How to deploy Astronomer Airflow instances with Kubectl and Helm."
 date: 2018-10-12T00:00:00.000Z
 slug: "ee-kubectl"
 ---